MNeMoNiCuZ/GPTCaption/README.md

 A captioning tool using ChatGPT (API) to describe images.

 # Usage
+1. Add your OpenAI API-key in the settings.ini-file.

-1. Run main_gui.py
+2. Run main_gui.py.

-2. Paste a bunch of URLs to images you wish to caption, one per line.
+3. Paste a bunch of URLs to images you wish to caption, one per line.
 Supports JPG, JPEG, PNG.

-3. Optional: Edit the image analysis prompt.
+4. Optional: Edit the image analysis prompt.

-4. Press Generate Captions
+5. Press Generate Captions

 It will make a rough estimate of the API call costs and ask if you want to continue.